 Ichimoku Indicator

-Ichimoku is a Japanese charting technique that was created before by a Japanese newspaper writer, with the pen name of Ichimoku Sanjin.
+Ichimoku is a Japanese charting technique that was developed before by a Japanese newspaper writer, with the pen name of Ichimoku Sanjin.

 Thus, Ichimoku means, 'a glance at an equilibrium chart'.
 Ichimoku attempts to identify the likely direction of price and help the trader to figure out the most suitable time to enter or exit the trading market.